danya/react-local/README.md

 # React Local

-Babel plugin for perfectionists that helps you to improve React JSX.
+Babel plugin for perfectionists that helps to slightly optimize React

 - Reduce amount of code browser need to parse.
 - Much reduce size of non gzipped bundle and a bit of gzipped one in big projects — squeeze everything ([more](#size-improvements))